Kiss (band): 2016–2023: continued activities and final tour

 It was announced on December 15, 2020, that a biographical film of the band was in the works, with hopes to release it on time with the band's final concert.
 The band's manager Doc McGhee spoke about the process: "Hopefully in the next week we'll have a company behind it, and we'll start finishing the script, and hopefully by the time we end we'll have a movie finished for July of next year."
 Deadline reported that Netflix has nearly finalized a deal to produce the Kiss biopic titled Shout it Out Loud, which will be released in 2026.
 The film will be made with close cooperation from both Simmons and Stanley, and will focus on the formative years of the band.
 Following the announcement of the biopic, a two-part documentary on the band titled Biography: Kisstory was also announced and aired on A&E on both June 27 and 28, 2021, with an exclusive live performance following after its debut at the Tribeca Film Festival on June 11, 2021.
+In September 2021, Iron Maiden and Kiss were inducted legacy members into The Metal Hall of Fame alongside Triumph, Stryper, guitarist Marty Friedman, and photographer Mark Weiss.

 In an interview on October 6, 2021, Stanley confirmed that the final concert for Kiss would happen within the next year and a half, stating: "I believe strongly by the beginning of 2023 we will be finished, it seems only natural for the final show to be in New York.
 That is where the band started, and that was really the background for the band getting together and writing these songs and played loft parties and played clubs starting with an audience of probably 10 people.
 It seems we should go full circle."
 The band performed on board for the 2022 edition of the Kiss Kruise in October to November 2022, which was their final time performing on the cruise.
 In addition to adding another 100 cities on tour into 2023, Simmons stated that the band would be retiring out of self-respect and love for the fans and that he would be very emotional during the band's final performance which he presumed would take place around 2024, although band manager McGhee insisted that their final show would take place in 2023.